Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

 where we omitted the labels of the inner 1-cells to avoid clutter.
 Using

 together with the definition of $f_x$, and the fact that $\varepsilon$ and $\eta$ are the counit and unit of an adjunction, we obtain that the result is equal to

-which is a composite of divisible 2-cells if $\sigma_{1_y}$ is divisible (in fact, it will turn out to be a unit, but we do not need that for now).
+which is a composite of universal 2-cells if $\sigma_{1_y}$ is universal (in fact, it will turn out to be a unit).
 From this, we deduce that $\sigma_e$ has a left inverse, and we can show similarly that it has a right inverse, which proves the claim. \end{proof}

 \begin{dfn} Let $X, Y$ be representable merge-bicategories.
 We write $[X,Y]_\text{s}$ for the restriction of the left hom $[X,Y]$ that has strong morphisms as 0-cells, fair oplax transformations as 1-cells, and all their modifications as 2-cells.
 We write $[X,Y]_\text{ps}$ for the restriction of $[X,Y]_\text{s}$ that has only pseudo-natural transformations as 1-cells. \end{dfn} Fair oplax transformations and pseudo-natural transformations are closed under tensors, and 1-units in $[X,Y]$ are pseudo-natural by construction, so $[X,Y]_\text{s}$ and $[X,Y]_\text{ps}$ are still representable when $[X,Y]$ is.